What is Arthritis?

 Lucky Feet Shoes carries a wide variety of anatomical arch supports for arthritis.
 The best arch support for arthritis will have good shock absorption and evenly distribute and eliminate pressure across the foot.
 They will help relieve foot pain, knee pain, and pain in the hips.

 Come into any one of our stores, located in Anaheim Hills, Rancho Cucamonga, Riverside, San Dimas, Temecula and La Quinta, today and try on a pair of shoes!

-At Lucky Feet Shoes, we carry many specialty shoes for arthritis such as comfort shoes, sandals and slippers.
-If you are looking for shoes for arthritis in Orange County, the Inland Empire, Los Angeles County, Temecula or Riverside, we have six stores to serve you!
+At Lucky Feet Shoes, we carry many specialty shoes for arthritis such as comfort shoes, walking shoes, sandals and slippers.
+If you are looking for the best shoes for arthritis feet in Orange County, the Inland Empire, Los Angeles County, Temecula or Riverside, we have six stores to serve you!

-If you are looking for shoes for arthritis in Anaheim, Anaheim Hills, Yorba Linda, Brea, Orange, Placentia, Fullerton, Irvine, Villa Park or Tustin; visit our store in Anaheim Hills.
+If you are looking for the best shoes for arthritis feet in Anaheim, Anaheim Hills, Yorba Linda, Brea, Orange, Placentia, Fullerton, Irvine, Villa Park or Tustin; visit our store in Anaheim Hills.

 If you are looking for shoes for arthritis in San Dimas, Glendora, Pomona, Covina, West Covina, La Verne, Azusa, Diamond Bar or Claremont; visit our store in San Dimas.